ghdwoals/poc/ch06/question07.md

 (cc) ```*++*q```|
 (dd)```++*(*q)++```|

 First, let's use simple definitions of lvalue and rvalue from [Eli Bendersky] (http://eli.thegreenplace.net/2011/12/15/understanding-lvalues-and-rvalues-in-c-and-c).
 An lvalue: "represents an object that occupies some identifiable location in memory (i.e. has an address)".
-An rvalue "is an expression that does not represent an object occupying some **identifiable** location in memory".
+An rvalue "is an expression that does not represent an object occupying some **identifiable** location in memory" [emphasis mine].

 (a) ```m```